endangereddataweek/resources/global-sprint-2018.md

 ![Mozilla Global Sprint](https://assets.mofoprod.net/network/home-%402x.jpg)

-Hello! 👋 We're thrilled that you're interested in this year's Global Sprint and are excited that you would like to contribute to [Endangered Data Week](http://endangereddataweek.org)'s curricula!
+Hello! 👋 We're thrilled that you're interested in this year's Global Sprint to contribute to [Endangered Data Week](http://endangereddataweek.org)'s curricula!

 ## What is the Global Sprint?